-A government auditor in British Columbia has released a report on the Canadian province’s EPR (extended producer responsibility) program for printed paper and plastic packaging.
+A government auditor in British Columbia has released a report on the Canadian province’s EPR (extended producer responsibility) program for printed paper and packaging.
 Overall, the auditor is pleased with the program but does identify areas for improvement.

 Under British Columbia’s EPR law, producers and distributors of certain products are responsible for paying for their disposal.
 A stewardship agency called Multi-Material BC (MMBC) collects fees from producers of printed paper and packaging (PPP) to coordinate the recycling.
 In the first full year of the program, 2015, MMBC reported a 77 percent recovery rate.